Dana Pradervand-Sedatole, President

 Cell: (210) 364-6008

-Michael Stringer is the Coordinator of Fine Arts for the Arlington Independent School District in Arlington, Texas.
+Michael Stringer is the Director of Performing Arts for the Irving Independent School District in Irving, Texas.
 Mr. Stringer holds a Bachelor of Music degree from the University of Texas at Arlington and a Master of Education degree from Stephen F. Austin State University.

 Mr. Stringer began his career in 2000, launching the orchestra program for Midway ISD in Waco.
 In 2006, Stringer moved to Martin HS, where the Symphony Orchestra was a finalist of the TMEA Honor Orchestra Competition eleven times, was named the 2015 TMEA HS String Honor Orchestra and 2017 TMEA HS Full Honor Orchestra.
 Additionally, in 2017 the Martin High School Symphony Orchestra was selected to perform at the 71st annual Midwest Clinic in Chicago.
-Mr. Stringer was awarded the prestigious AWARE Award for Educational Excellence in 2014 by the Arlington AWARE Foundation.
+Mr. Stringer moved into fine arts administration in 2017 and served as a coordinator and assistant director in Arlington ISD before moving to Irving ISD.
+Michael was awarded the prestigious AWARE Award for Educational Excellence in 2014 by the Arlington AWARE Foundation.